bradfordbradford/genome/wp-content/plugins/dynamic-featured-image/readme.txt

 * Fixed some minor issues.

 == Upgrade Notice ==
+== 3.1.9 ==
+This version has some bug fix over ver.
+3.1.7

+== 3.1.7 ==
+This version has translation in 6 different languages, bug fix on edited image and code quality improvement.

+== 3.1.2 ==
+This version has bug fixes on edited image.
+View issue #25 in Github for more info.

 == 3.1.0 ==
 This version has some bug fix and code quality improvement.
 You may need to change database value manually because the plugin finds the uplod folder automatically from now on.